 Content strategy helps you stay on track

-A well-developed content strategy plan supported by appropriated processes and systems can help ensure your stepped-up content efforts will deliver value on an ongoing basis.
+A well-developed content strategy plan supported by appropriated processes and systems can help ensure your content efforts will deliver value on an ongoing basis.

 #1 Lack of clarity around strategic goals

 Why goals are important: Clearly articulated goals clarify what you should focus on.
 They also help generate enthusiasm and keep your team on track when the going gets tough.

 This is not just a content problem: Few runners have the stamina to stick to their training without a clear goal, such as breaking a PR, finishing a race, or even winning one.